The AET Board

 Sarah Haythornthwaite

-Sarah has a wealth of experience across a variety of markets.
-Sarah has spent much of her career helping organisations grow quickly by better understanding their customer and stakeholder needs.
-Sarah was appointed International Marketing Director at Renaissance in 2018, having previously worked as Sales and Marketing Director for GL Assessment, where she authored a number of influential reports.
+Sarah has spent much of her career helping organisations grow by better understanding their customer and stakeholder needs.
+Sarah is currently employed at RM Technology as Growth Director.
+Previously she worked as International Marketing Director at Renaissance having previously worked as Sales and Marketing Director for GL Assessment, where she authored a number of influential reports.

 Prior to working in the commercial sector, Sarah was a lecturer in Engineering at the University of the West of England, Bristol.
-Bringing a wealth of consultancy experience, Sarah has helped grow and transform businesses in South Africa, Eastern Europe and the Middle East – subsequently holding senior roles at leading household brand names, such as General Motors, 3 Mobile, Orange Mobile, Staples, Superdrug and General Motors.
+Bringing a wealth of consultancy experience, Sarah helped grow and transform businesses in South Africa, Eastern Europe and the Middle East – subsequently holding senior roles at leading brands including Orange, Superdrug and General Motors.

-For the last seven years, Sarah has brought her expertise in sales and marketing to the education sector.
-As a parent of an autistic child, Sarah is passionate about improving both the outcomes and opportunities for all children and young autistic people by working to support their needs within the education system.
+As a parent of a child with Autism, Sarah is passionate about improving the outcomes and opportunities for all children and young people with Autism by working to have their needs better met within the education system.

-To help support multi-academy trusts, Sarah worked with leaders at CST to build the Directors of Improvement Network, and also launched a Partner School initiative which connects teachers and leaders from across the world.
+To help support multi-academy trusts, Sarah worked with leader at CST to build the Directors of Improvement Network, and also launched a Partner School initiative which connects teachers and leaders across the world.

-Sarah lives with her family in Marlow.
+Sarah lives with her son in Marlow.
 She enjoys travelling, cooking, sailing and skiing and is often found at sports events at weekends.
-If pressed, she admits to being a QPR supporter.
+She admits to being a QPR supporter.

 Dr. Amelia Roberts